-I returned to the University of Aberdeen in 2005, having previously studied history here as an undergraduate.
-Following my undergraduate degree, I did a postgraduate diploma in Museum Studies at the University of Leicester.
-I followed this with a MPhil in Social Anthropology at the University of Cambridge University and a D.Phil. in Social Anthropology from Oxford University.
-Since 1998, I have carried out fieldwork on the Canadian Prairies, with Blackfoot, Plains Cree and Plains Ojibwe communities, on projects concerning representation, access and the revival of cultural histories using museum collections as a focus.
-My fieldwork is primarily located in in Western Canada, with the Blackfoot Nations, and I have also worked with fur trade material culture in Scottish museums and family homes as part of the Material Histories project developed by the Department of Anthropology.
-In addition to creating a project website, the project team curated an exhibition based on their research which was held at Marischal Museum in 2008.
-My recently completed research projects include the AHRC-funded 'Narrative Objects: The Sakha Summer Festival and Cultural Revitalization', which has involved working with Tatiana Argounova-Low (University of Aberdeen) and colleagues at the British Museum and National Museum of the Arts, Yakutsk, Sakha Republic (Yakutiia) to explore the meanings of a carved mammoth ivory model of ysyakh, the Sakha summer festival, and Our Ancestors Have Come to Visit: the Blackfoot Shirts Project, a collaboration between colleagues at the Pitt Rivers Museum and members of the Blackfoot nations of Siksika, Piikani, Kainai and the Blackfeet.
-My current research extends from the Leverhulme Trust-funded 'Blackfoot Collections in UK Museums' international network, which brought together Siksika, Piikani, Kainai and the Blackfeet colleagues with staff from the University of Cambridge Museum of Archaeology and Anthropology and the Royal Albert Memorial Museum in Exeter to begin preliminary discussions about access to Blackfoot belongings located outside of Blackfoot territory.
+My research concerns issues of representation, access and the revival of cultural histories using museum collections as a focus.
+My fieldwork is primarily located in in Western Canada, with the Blackfoot Nations, and I have also worked with fur trade material culture in Scottish museums and family homes as part of the Material Histories project.
+Recently completed research projects include the AHRC-funded 'Narrative Objects: The Sakha Summer Festival and Cultural Revitalization', which involved working with Tatiana Argounova-Low (University of Aberdeen) and colleagues at the British Museum and National Museum of the Arts, Yakutsk, Sakha Republic (Yakutiia) to explore the meanings of a carved mammoth ivory model of yhyakh, the Sakha summer festival, and Our Ancestors Have Come to Visit: the Blackfoot Shirts Project, a collaboration between colleagues at the Pitt Rivers Museum and members of the Blackfoot nations of Siksika, Piikani, Kainai and the Blackfeet.
+My current research extends from the Leverhulme Trust-funded 'Blackfoot Collections in UK Museums' international network, which brought together Siksika, Piikani, Kainai and the Blackfeet colleagues with staff from the University of Cambridge Museum of Archaeology and Anthropology and the Royal Albert Memorial Museum in Exeter to discuss access to Blackfoot belongings located outside of Blackfoot territory.
 Our new project (in development) looks at 'virtual visits' and the role of the digital in creating access to Blackfoot collections in Germany and Norway.